-Here’s what you should know about receiving a procedure for breast augmentation in Colorado Springs from Dr. Greg Liebscher:
+Here’s what you should know about receiving a procedure for breast augmentation in Colorado Springs from one of the most trusted and respected plastic surgeons in Colorado Springs, Dr. Greg Liebscher:

 Breast augmentation (augmentation mammaplasty) is a surgical procedure to enlarge and reshape the breast for cosmetic or reconstructive purposes.

 Dr. Liebscher offers various breast augmentation procedures in Colorado Springs which include breast implants to enhance the appearance and integrity of women’s breasts.
 The results are overwhelmingly satisfying and safe.
 If this is something you are considering, you can schedule a free and private consultation with Dr. Liebscher to discuss the results your are looking for … esthetically-pleasing and comfortable breasts.

 Other cosmetic procedures to improve the appearance and structure of the breast include breast implants, breast lifts, breast reconstruction, and breast reduction surgery.

 VIDEO: Breast Augmentation

 In this video, Gregory J. Liebscher, MD, FACS, talks about the procedure, benefits, and risks of breast augmentation and breast implants: